LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 ---
 draft: true
-title: "Survey Design: Okay, but how does it _feel_?"
+title: "Sentiment Chips: Okay, but how does it _feel_?"
 date: 2024-12-25
 toc: true
 tags:
+  - survey-design
   - product
   - product-design
   - design-thinking
   - case-study
   - ux
-  - survey-design
 ---

 One would think that we've more or less figured survey UI out by now.